MINUTES AUGUST 14, 2024

 Mail was reviewed.

-The meeting began at 5:55 pm.
-Present were Selectmen Stohl and Campbell.
-Selectman Cloutier was absent.
+Meeting began at 6:00 pm.
+Present were Selectmen Cloutier, Stohl, and Campbell.

 Mail was reviewed.